tubirbutier/windesktop/README.md

-# Stupid shit
+# WinDesktop

-Please don't use this
+Stupid explorer Shell replacement
+Replaces explorer in the HKCU or HKLM\Software\Microsoft\Windows\CurrentVersion\Shell REG_SZ

 # TODO
 - [X] add like a taskbar but not